Morgandri1/PolyCC/README.md

 # ![CC: Python](doc/logo.png)

 CC is a mod for Minecraft which adds programmable computers, turtles and more to the game.
-Python-CC is a way to use a superior programming language
+PolyCC is a way to use a superior programming language

-Python-CC can be installed from [CurseForge].
+PolyCC can be installed from [CurseForge].
 It requires the [Minecraft Forge][forge] mod loader, but [versions are available for Fabric][ccrestitched].

 ## Contributing
 Any contribution is welcome, be that using the mod, reporting bugs or contributing code.
 If you want to get started developing the mod, [check out the instructions here](CONTRIBUTING.md#developing).

-## Community
-If you need help getting started with CC: Tweaked, want to show off your latest project, or just want to chat about ComputerCraft we have a [forum](https://forums.computercraft.cc/) and [Discord guild](https://discord.computercraft.cc)!
-There's also a fairly populated, albeit quiet [IRC channel](http://webchat.esper.net/?channels=computercraft), if that's more your cup of tea.

-We also host fairly comprehensive documentation at [tweaked.cc](https://tweaked.cc/ "The CC: Tweaked website").

 ## Using
 CC: Tweaked is hosted on my maven repo, and so is relatively simple to depend on.
 You may wish to add a soft (or hard)